MichaelELeonard/CryptoClustering/README.md

 <br>

 ## Crypto Clustering with PCA
 For the PCA analysis, pca.fit _transform was used on the original scaled data to manipulate it into three principal components.
-After checking the variance ratio for the newly aligned data, these three groups were shown to represent 89.49% of the variance of the data set with a 10.5% variance loss.
+After checking the variance ratio for the newly aligned data, these three groups were shown to represent 89.49% of the variance of the data set with a 10.51% variance loss.

 <img src="Readme Pics/PCA Pic 1.png" width="385" height="114">
 <img src="Readme Pics/PCA Pic 7.png" width="327" height="40">

-To identify the best value for K for the PCA data, an integer list and an empty list to hold inertia values was created, a for-loop was used to cycle through the PCA data, fit to the model to the scaled data, and store the inertia values.
-This data was then plotted to an elbow curve to identify the best value for K.  The ideal value for K was again identified as four.
+To identify the best value for K for the PCA data, the data was plotted to an elbow curve to identify the best value for K.  The ideal value for K was again identified as four.

 <br>
 <img src="Readme Pics/PCA Pic 2.png" width="581" height="248">